unitedstates/congressional-record/README.md

 [![Build Status](https://travis-ci.org/nclarkjudd/congressionalrecord2.png)](https://travis-ci.org/nclarkjudd/congressionalrecord2)
 # congressionalrecord2

-This tool converts HTML files downloaded from the Government Printing Office into structured text of speeches by members of Congress entered into the Congressional Record.
+This tool converts HTML files containing the text of the Congressional Record into structured text data.
+It is particularly useful for identifying speeches by members of Congress.

 From the repository root, type ``python -m congressionalrecord.cli -h`` for instructions.